djktno/macbook-bootstrap/README.md

-# Setup OS X for Development
+# Setup OS X Environment

 This is my personal process to setup a new OS X for productive development environment.
 The guide below outlines the steps needed to install `Command Line Tools`, [brew](http://brew.sh/), update integrated shell tools, install `zsh` and